 A Virginia “mechanic’s lien” is a security interest in real estate for contractors who supplied labor or furnished materials for that property.
-This security provides another avenue for recovery, and can be filed in conjunction with a breach of contract claim.
-It also can be invaluable when a higher tier contractor becomes insolvent.
-In order to file a mechanic’s lien, a memorandum of mechanic’s lien must be filed in the land records of the county where the construction project is located.
+This security provides another avenue for recovery and can be filed in conjunction with a breach of contract claim.
+It also can be invaluable when a higher-tier contractor becomes insolvent.
+To file a mechanic’s lien, a memorandum of mechanic’s lien must be filed in the land records of the county where the construction project is located.
 Generally, your lien cannot seek recovery of labor or materials (other than retainage) furnished more than 150 days prior to the last day on which labor was performed.

 Failure of those engaged in residential contracting as defined in this chapter to comply with the terms of a written contract that contains the following minimum requirements: